-As part of a hosting outsourcing agreement with T-Systems, all important highavailability systems (e.g., SAP ERP) have been transferred to a T-Systems data processing center as a private cloud solution, where they are run as an IaaS solution.
+As part of a hosting agreement with T-Systems, business-critical systems (e.g., SAP ERP) have been transferred to a high-availability, geo-redundant T-Systems data processing center as a private cloud solution, where they are run as an IaaS solution.
 A corresponding ISAE 3402 Type II Report has been submitted for these services that confirms proper operation and does not identify any material risks.
+There were no data processing center outages with an effect on operations in the past year, which means that availability is 100% (apart from planned standard maintenance work).

-An agreement dated 4 December 2014 transferred IT operations management from T-Systems to MothersonSumi Infotekk and Design GmbH (MIND).
+An agreement dated 4 December 2014 transferred IT operations management from T-Systems to MothersonSumi Infotekk and Design GmbH (MIND), Bötzingen.
 Like SMP, MIND is a company of the Motherson Group.
 The hosting agreement with T-Systems remains unaffected by this.

 The Process and Information Management (PIM) unit is SMP's internal IT function and among other things provides the interface for all of the Company's process and IT functions.
 This is also where all projects and change requests are channeled, prioritized, planned and implemented or forwarded to the relevant providers.
 All IT projects are prioritized, evaluated and approved for implementation by means of a standardized portfolio and project management process.
 The risks of nonimplementation are evaluated, as are the actual benefits of the project.
 This process also includes standardized approval and implementation.

 The IT service management processes have been expanded again, and in addition to prioritization and risk evaluation also include clear specifications for testing as well as rollbacks in the event of errors.
-It also conducts change management and service request fulfillment.
 Approval is given by the "Change Advisory Board", which meets every week to discuss and evaluate all of the consequences and risks to operations before giving approval.
 In addition, extensive problem management was introduced in order to avoid recurring disruptions in the long term.